Can You Overdose on Psilocybin?

 Other toxic mushrooms

-Psilocybin mushrooms may look similar to mushrooms that are poisonous to humans.
-Inexperienced foragers could mistake them.
+Psilocybin mushrooms may look similar to mushrooms that are poisonous to humans, prompting inexperienced foragers to mistakenly consume them and suffer serious consequences.

 Adulterated substances